WormBase/db-migration/docs/source/user/index.rst

 Enabling Slack notifications
 ----------------------------
-To enable slack notifications of each build step to the `#db-migratione-events` channel in the WormBase slack, specify url to the configure command as shown below.
+To enable slack notifications of each build step to the `#db-migratione-events` channel in the WormBase slack, specify the `$WEBHOOK_URL` as the value for `--slack-url` option to the configure command.
 The value for `$WEBHOOK_URL` is available from the WormBase slack management console for the WormBase organisation.

-To find this url:
+To find the Webhook URL:
    1. Visit https://api.slack.com/apps
    2. Click the active "azanium" application  listed under "Your Apps"
    3. Click "Incoming Webhooks" under "Features" (left side-menu)
    4. In the listing of Webhook URLs, click the top-most (latest) Webhook URL, listed against the `#db-migration-events` channel.

+An example of configuring the Slack Webhook URL in conjunction with the `$FTP_URL` required to specify the release:

 .. code-block:: bash

-   azanium configure $FTP_URL --slack-url="$WEBHOOK_URL"
+   azanium configure $FTP_URL --slack-url=$WEBHOOK_URL

 Commands
 ========